Al-rimi/java/Mid-Exam/README.md

 ## Test 1: Pattern Printer

-This program prints a pattern of numbers in a pyramid-like structure.
-The user inputs the number of rows, and the program generates the pattern.
+Write a program that prompts the user to enter the number of rows, and print the following output.

 **Example Input:**
 ```